matt77hias/Recipes/Recipes/VisualStudio/Targets/Shaders.md

 </Project>
 ```

-2. Add the shader files to the VS project:
+2. Add the shader files to their VS project:

 **Widget.vcxproj**:
 ```xml